A Thousand Acres

 A Thousand Acres is a 1991 novel by American author Jane Smiley.
-It won the 1992 Pulitzer Prize for Fiction, the National Book Critics Circle Award for fiction in 1991 and was adapted to a 1997 film of the same name.
+It won the 1991 National Book Critics Circle Award for Fiction, the 1992 Pulitzer Prize for Fiction, the 1992 Ambassador Book Award for Fiction, and was adapted to a 1997 film of the same name.
 It was premiered as an opera by the Des Moines Metro Opera during their 2022 season.

 The novel is a modernized retelling of Shakespeare's King Lear and is set on a thousand-acre (four hundred hectares) farm in Iowa owned by a family of a father and his three daughters.
 It is told through the point of view of the oldest daughter, Ginny.

 Plot summary

 Larry Cook is an aging farmer who decides to incorporate his farm, handing complete and joint ownership to his three daughters, Ginny, Rose, and Caroline.
 When the youngest daughter objects, she is removed from the agreement.
 This sets off a chain of events that brings dark truths to light and explodes long-suppressed emotions, as the story eventually reveals the long-term sexual abuse of the two eldest daughters that was committed by their father.

 The plot also focuses on Ginny's troubled marriage, her difficulties in bearing a child and her relationship with her family.